Seraff/best_of_us/README.md

 | ------- | --- | ----- | --- | ------ | ---------------------- | ----------------------
 | ------- | --- | ----- | --- | ------ | ---------------------- | ----------------------

-Please, prepare your table to this format.

-The most important columns which should be there are `Geneid` and "bam" columns with coverage.
+The most important columns which must be in the table are `Geneid` and "bam" columns with coverage.
-If you don't have `Chr`, `Start`, etc additional columns, add empty ones instead.
+If you don't have `Chr`, `Start`, etc. additional columns, add empty ones instead.

 ### Metadata